EU ministers to condemn Russian 'aggression'

 The EU statement comes as the US, this weekend, ordered diplomats' families and non-essential embassy staff to leave Ukraine.

-"Military action by Russia could come at any time" and the State Department "will not be in a position to evacuate American citizens in such a contingency, so US citizens currently present in Ukraine should plan accordingly," the US embassy in Kyiv said.
+"Military action by Russia could come at any time" and the State Department "will not be in a position to evacuate American citizens in such a contingency," the US embassy in Kyiv said.

-"Do not travel to Ukraine due to the increased threats of Russian military action," the US also advised its citizens.
+"Do not travel to Ukraine due to the increased threats of Russian military action," the US also advised its citizens more broadly.

 "Do not travel to Russia due to ongoing tension along the border with Ukraine, the potential for harassment against US citizens," it added.